 - Links to forms from the department and the registrar's office.

-A complete overview of policies related to graduate studies is available from the Graduate Studies Office.
+A complete overview of policies related to graduate studies is available from the Graduate Studies and Postdoctoral Affairs website.
 In addition, students, instructors, and supervisors should be particularly aware of the following departmental policies.

 *NEW* INC grade procedure

 INC means “Incomplete course work, no credit granted.”
 This grade should be assigned only in exceptional circumstances, and only by formal arrangement between the instructor and the student, with the approval of the Associate Chair, Graduate Studies.
 In effect, an agreement to alter the conditions and deadlines of coursework and course credit is an accommodation arrangement, and we wish to ensure that this accommodation is appropriate, timely, and likely to succeed.